proemmer/papper/README.md

 </code></pre>

-Hear is a small sample for the usage of papper:
+The following code snipet is a small sample for the usage of papper:
 <pre><code>
 var _papper = new PlcDataMapper(960);